suabochica/nodejs-course/my-notes/S04-notes.md

 ## 10. Listing Notes
-For listing note we should achieve the next task:
+For listing note we should achieve the next tasks:

 1. Create and export listNotes from notes.json file
    - "Your notes" using chalk